John 18:1 Bible Study

 That "the hour might pass" (Mark 14:35) from Him and for the Father to "Take this cup away from Me.”
 (Mark 14:36)

 Why does Jesus seem to be wimping out here?
-Why can’t He be
+Why can’t He

 man up and say, “Give me that cup"?

 He isn't agonizing over the impending physical pain of getting His back ripped open during the whipping or getting nails pounded into Him on the cross.
-Those will be painful and humiliating things to suffer, but not worth Jesus sweating blood over.
-Some of the martyrs who died for Jesus in the last 2000 years in fact suffered even more painful deaths but died singing hymns and praises to God.
+Those will be painful and humiliating to suffer, but not worth Jesus sweating blood over.
+Some of the martyrs who died for Jesus in the last 2,000 years in fact suffered even more painful deaths but died singing hymns and praises to God.

 If not the physical pain, then what was it?
 What was in "the cup"?

 To illustrate this, imagine a massive trophy cup in front of you.
 Think of some of the gross things you’ve done and pour those in the cup.
-Now think of all other sins you’ve committed to date and those you’re going to commit in the future and pour those in as well.
+Now think of all other sins you’ve committed and those you’re going to commit in the future and pour those in as well.
 Now multiply that by billions of people, and picture a massive cup brimming with filthy, revolting poison that Jesus is being asked to drink.

 Does Jesus have any experience tasting even a drop of this stuff?

 No, He is perfectly pure.
-What is being asked is for someone who is and has always been perfectly sinless to grab a hold of that massive cup of revolting filth and drink all of it so that He becomes not just "full of sin", but sin itself: "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him."
+What is being asked is for someone who is and has always been perfectly sinless to grab a hold of that massive cup of revolting filth and drink all of it so that He becomes not just 'full of sin,' but sin itself: "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him."
 (2 Corinthians 5:21) It would have been strange for Jesus to be anything but utterly repulsed, to the extent of sweating blood, at this prospect.
 But there's more.